mehdi-lamrani/spark-training-v2.0/session 1/part 1/shell/exercices/README.md

 ## SPARK SHELL introduction

 The Spark consoles are two command line interfaces that are provided natively by Spark Core
-One is provided in scala (native spark)-spark-shell, the other is provided in Python (out-of-the-box) -pyspark.
-Although they may not be convenient for day to day in depth work, they do provide a robust interface for testing and exucuting spark commands in REPL mode.
+One is provided in scala (native spark)-spark-shell, the other is provided in Python (out-of-the-box) -pyspark.<br> Although they may not be convenient for day to day in depth work, they do provide a robust interface for testing and exucuting spark commands in REPL mode.

 We will stick to the python shell for this training, ignoring scala shell for now.<br>